Jupiter in Gemini - June 11, 2012 to June 25, 2013

 The last series of Uranus-Pluto squares occurred during that 1930s Great Depression.
 She passed just before the first of the seven Uranus in Aries - Pluto in Capricorn squares on June 24.
 She didn't need to do that one twice.

-My Grandma's Sagittarius Sun falls exactly on my Pallas Athene - the feminine warrior - and I'm honoured and grateful to have her fight, her feistiness, and her willingness to stand up for what's right running through my blood.
+My Grandma's Sagittarius Sun falls exactly on my Pallas Athene - the female warrior - and I'm honoured and grateful to have her fight, her feistiness, and her willingness to stand up for what's right running through my blood.

 With Jupiter's move from Taurus to Gemini, we move from a beneficial stabilizing influence in fixed earth to a more highly-charged, changeable effect in mutable air.
 Here, our minds, our words, our perspectives, our conversation skills, our local societies, our siblings, and our networks bring us fortune.
 We move from feet firmly on the ground in Taurus to movement, change, and sometimes chaos of the mind in Gemini.
 Jupiter is no longer acting as the anchor that it was while transiting Taurus, and things have officially come unmoored in certain respects, bringing both excitement and anxiety.